search ]

 1. First Contentful Paint (FCP)

-First Contentful Paint (FCP) is a measurement of the time from the page request until the browser renders the first bit in the DOM.
-It’s an important milestone for the user as it provides feedback that the page is loading.
+First Contentful Paint (FCP) measures the time it takes from when a user requests a page to when the browser displays the first piece of content in the DOM.
+This metric is a crucial milestone for users, as it signals that the page is starting to load.

 2. First Meaningful Paint